-A robot that damages the field, or poses a threat to spectator safety, will be removed from the field for a 30 second removal penalty.
+A robot that damages the field, or poses a threat to spectator safety, will be removed from the field for a 3010 second removal penalty.
+It is prohibited to use cranes or gantries on field, even in the free time between games.